 Vocational Major/ Victorian Pathways Certificate: Previously this was known as the VCAL program.
 From 2023 onwards the Vocational Major program and the Victorian Pathways Certificate will be delivered at our Ranges TEC campus.

-In the Senior School, Year 10 students are provided with their own laptop.
-Students in Years 11 and 12 are able to choose to bring their own device (BYOD) or use the laptops available in the Senior School (offered at a 1:1 ratio).
+In the Senior School, Year 10 and 11 students are provided with their own laptop.
+Students in Year 12 are able to choose to bring their own device (BYOD) or use the laptops available in the Senior School (offered at a 1:1 ratio).
 These laptops are the property of the school, and are serviced and maintained by MECS IT staff.

 Mobile phones are not permitted to be used during class, break times or in the Study Centre without express permission given by a teacher.